Tom Allan (footballer)

-Thomas James Allan (born 30 October 1994) is an English professional footballer who plays as a centre back or left back for club Farsley Celtic.
+Thomas James Allan (born 30 October 1994) is an English professional footballer who plays as a centre back or left back for Bridlington Town A.F.C.
 He has played in the Football League for York City.

 Allan started his career with hometown club York City aged eight and had a loan spell with Hucknall Town of the Northern Premier League Division One South in 2011.
 He signed a professional contract with York in December 2012, and made his first-team debut in League Two shortly after.
 He had a loan spell with Conference North club Harrogate Town in 2013 before being released by York in 2014.
 He spent one season with Conference Premier club Gateshead before being released.